 If your company has considerable connections to other businesses, you may be classified as a ‘linked’ or ‘partner’ enterprise.

-Let’s looked at what constitutes a linked or partner enterprise, and how it would affect your claim.
+Let’s look at what constitutes a linked or partner enterprise and how it would affect your claim.

 - Owns more than 50% of your company’s voting rights